angelasoler/angelasoler/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Web, GenAI and Hardware projects
+- 🔭 I’m currently working on MicroServices with nodeJS and GenAI
-- 🌱 I’m currently learning data science and machine learning for better understanding of language models
+- 🌱 I’m currently learning data science and machine learning for better understanding of language models and kubernets ans micro services with nodeJS
 - 📫 How to reach me: https://www.linkedin.com/in/angela-soler-caro/

 <p align="center">